Moaske/FZero_scd41_co2/README.md

 The original repo by https://github.com/matthinc/fz_scd30_co2, of which this is a fork, started as a port of https://github.com/thzinc/flipperzero-firmware to a recent version and evolved to a completetly new project.

-I then took Matthinc's repo to adapt it to the SCD41 sensor
+I then forked Matthinc's repo to adapt it to the SCD41 sensor

 ## Wiring
 - SCD41 VIN <--> 3.3V